 Thought’s range focus on a more simplistic silhouette that brings timeless chic and wearability to their pieces.
 They are a true slow fashion brand in that sense as their collection is practical, yet flattering and their clothing is designed to last.

-Nancy Dee is a pioneering women’s wear label that takes great care in considering the full lifecycle of their products from the source right through to end of life.
+Nancy Dee is a pioneering women’s wear label that takes great care in considering the full lifecycle of their products from the source right through to the end of life.
 Designs are inspired by vintage lines and garments are made to be beautiful and long-lasting.

 Nancy Dee was created in 2008 based on a belief that responsible fashion is possible and is exclusively designed and made in Britain.